Lent is the name of a period of fasting that takes place in the months leading up to Easter. The start date for Lent changes every year.

-Herring was the dominant fish served.
+Herring in fact was the dominant fish served.
 Inland dwellers had to eat red herring sold to them in markets.
 People living beside rivers, ponds or the sea were luckier, and had a greater variety of fish.
-It was a good idea to buy and dry a lot of herring in the fall, when it was cheap, and set it aside for Lent the next year.
+It was a good idea for prudent homemakers to buy and dry a lot of herring in the fall, when it was cheap, and set it aside for Lent the next year.
 It was often served with mustard, to help people choke it down as they became sick of it.

 Some said that the tail of beaver could be eaten, because it was covered with scales and used for moving through water.

 The Church would give food dispensations, though, to ill people.
 In some monasteries, meat was served in the infirmaries, as the sick were exempt from the fasting rules that were applied in the refectories where everyone else ate.
 At mealtimes, the infirmaries would often be crowded, and the refectories, deserted.
-The monks of Malmesbury Abbey drew up a guideline in 1293 that at least a quarter of the monks on a rotating basis had to eat in the refectory, less a chance visit from a zealous church official catch them out by finding a deserted main dining hall and wonder where everyone was.
+The monks of Malmesbury Abbey drew up a guideline in 1293 that at least a quarter of the monks on a rotating basis had to eat in the refectory, lest a chance visit from a zealous church official catch them out by finding a deserted main dining hall and wonder where everyone was.